Localized surface electromagnetic waves in CrI$_3$-based magnetophotonic structures: Funding

-{\it Acknowledgment.} A.A.P. acknowledges support from the Russian Science Foundation Project No. 18-72-00058.
-The work of D.Y. was supported by the Swedish Research Council (Vetenskapsr{\aa}det, 2018-04383).
-V.K.G. and G.Y.G. acknowledge the support from the Ministry of Science and Technology and the National Center for Theoretical Sciences, Taiwan.
-O.E. and A.D. acknowledge support from the Knut and Alice Wallenberg foundation, the Swedish Research Council (Vetenskapsr{\aa}det), SERC and eSSENCE.
-G.Y.G. thanks the support from the Academia Sinica Thematic Research Program (AS-106-TP-A07).
+Russian Foundation for Basic Research (RFBR) (19-32-60020, 20-52-S52001); Swedish Research Council (Vetenskapsr{\aa}det) (2018-04383, 2015-04608, 2016-05980, 2019-05304); Ministry of Science and Technology and the National Center for Theoretical Sciences, Taiwan; Knut and Alice Wallenberg foundation (KAW) 2018.0060; SERC; eSSENCE; Academia Sinica Thematic Research Program (AS-106-TP-A07).